awsm-research/LineVul/README.md

 #### Model Naming Convention
 All of the models on HuggingFace Model Hub and Google Drive has the same naming convention as described in the following table:

-Model Name | Model Specification | HuggingFace ID
+Model Name | Model Specification | HuggingFace Model ID
 | :---: | :---: | :---:
 LineVul  | BPE + Pre-training (Codesearchnet) + BERT | MickyMike/LineVul
 XX  | BPE GPT2 Tokenizer + Custom Pre-trained GPT-2 (GPT2SP) | MickyMike/
 XXX  | BPE GPT2 Tokenizer + Custom Pre-trained GPT-2 (GPT2SP) | MickyMike/

 #### How to access the models
-* Three different pre-trained tokenizers can be found in the all_tokenizers folder: <a href="https://github.com/awsm-research/gpt2sp/tree/main/all_tokenizers/word_level">Word-levelSP Tokenizer<a/>, <a href="https://github.com/awsm-research/gpt2sp/tree/main/all_tokenizers/word_piece"> WordPieceSP Tokenizer <a/>, and <a href="https://github.com/awsm-research/gpt2sp/tree/main/all_tokenizers/sentence_piece"> SentencePieceSP Tokenizer<a/>
 * All of the models included in our experiments can be found on the <a href="https://huggingface.co/MickyMike"> Model Hub </a> provided by HuggingFace
-* For your information, the models can also be downloaded from this <a href="https://drive.google.com/drive/folders/1oQgj6wDxNa8oF9RHXQsQQr4g_aAbxdif?usp=sharing"> Google Drive <a/>
+* For your information, the models can also be downloaded from this <a href="todo"> Google Drive <a/>

 ### About the Experiment Replication
+  We provide <a href="todo">a csv file</a> that contains all of the raw function-level predictions by LineVul.

 #### How to replicate RQ1
+  To reproduce the RQ1 result, run the following commands (Inference only):

+  To retrain the RQ1 model, run the following commands (Training + Inference):

 #### How to replicate RQ2
+  To reproduce the RQ2 result of Top-10 Accuracy, run the following commands:

+  To reproduce the RQ2 result of IFA Accuracy, run the following commands:

 #### How to replicate RQ3

-### About the Evaluation Results
-* All of the raw predictions from different experiments can be found in the <a href="https://github.com/awsm-research/gpt2sp/tree/main/sp_dataset/testing_results">testing_results folder</a> where we classify the folders based on the experimental scenarios (i.e., within-project and cross-project)and each experimental scenario has four different models as follows:
-  * GPT2SP
-  * SentencePieceSP+GPT2
-  * Word-levelSP+GPT2
-  * WordPieceSP+GPT2
+  To reproduce the RQ3 result of Effort@20%Recall, run the following commands:

+  To reproduce the RQ3 result of Recall@1%LOC, run the following commands:

+#### How to replicate the ablation study in the discussion section
+  To reproduce the result of XX model in the ablation study, run the following commands:

+  To reproduce the result of XX model in the ablation study, run the following commands:

+  To reproduce the result of XX model in the ablation study, run the following commands:

+  To reproduce the result of XX model in the ablation study, run the following commands:

 ## Acknowledgements
 * Special thanks to CodeBERT's developers
 * Special thanks to BigVulDataset Provider